odra/pyco/README.md

-# Kelo
+# pyco

 **Only works on Python >= 3**

-Python library to manipulate code and function objects
+Python library to manipulate code and function objects.

 ## Dependencies